jerzydziewierz/mict/README.md

 Much of the actual research code will use numpy arrays or long lists.
 These are typically unwieldy to just display as-is.

 `mict` provides a default `reprstyler`, `reprstyler_basic_html`  which has a way to only display the shape of the `numpy`/`tensorflow`/`pytorch`/`jax` array, instead of the contents.
-You will find that this is often what you need displayed instead of the regular dandruff.
+You will find that self is often what you need displayed instead of the regular dandruff.

 ```python